-Keegan Kautzky leads the national expansion of The World Food Prize Foundation’s education programs, developing strategic partnerships and new opportunities to engage and inspire the next generation of young scientific and humanitarian leaders in the global effort to end hunger and poverty.
-He joined the Foundation as a George Washington Carver Intern in 2001 and returned as the Special Assistant to the President in 2005.
-He rejoined the staff in 2008 as the Director of National Education Programs.
+Keegan Kautzky leads the World Food Prize Foundation’s global youth programs and partnerships, developing strategic relationships and opportunities to engage, inspire, and empower the next generation of young leaders in the global effort to end hunger and poverty.

 Keegan holds a B.A. in Political Science from Iowa State University, as well as an M.A. in International Development Studies and a Masters in Public Health (MPH) degree from the University of the Witwatersrand in South Africa.

 You can contact Keegan at 515-343-7162 or by email at email@example.com.